Skip to main content

 About

-Central Electric Cooperative, or Central for short, is an electric distribution cooperative that serves more than 20,000 meters in seven central Oklahoma counties.
+Central Rural Electric Cooperative is an electric distribution cooperative that serves more than 20,000 meters in seven central Oklahoma counties.

 • Central Careers